jolmg/parsby/README.md

 succeeded or failed, and the label of the parser.

-It might be worth mentioning that when debugging a parser from an `ExpectationFailed` error, the backtrace isn't really useful.
+It might be worth mentioning that when debugging a parser from an unexpected `ExpectationFailed` error, the backtrace isn't really useful.
 That's because the backtrace points to the code involved in parsing, not the code involved in constructing the parsers, which succeeded, but is where the problem typically lies.
 The tree-looking exception message above is meant to somewhat substitute the utility of the backtrace in these cases.

 Relating to that, the right-most text are the labels of the corresponding parsers.
 I find that labels that resemble the source code are quite useful,